l3-team/CasBundle/README.md

         return $this->redirect($this->generateUrl('home_page'));
 }
 ```
-5. you can use the route /login in order to call the cas login page and redirect to your application, you becomes connected :)
+5. you can use the route /login in order to call the cas login page and redirect to your application, you become connected :)

 Configuration of the Single Sign Out
 ---
-In order to use the Single Sign Out, it is recommanded to disable the system of the sessions PHP in Symfony2 :
+In order to use the Single Sign Out, it is recommanded to disable PHP Sessions in Symfony2 :
 ```
 # app/config/config.yml
 framework: